-At last, the comprehensive reading of Mao and Stalin has begun (by me, that is).
-So, I guess it’s time to begin a series of posts on ‘reading Mao’ and ‘reading Stalin’.
+At last, the comprehensive reading of Mao has begun.
+So it is time to begin a series of posts on ‘reading Mao’.

 To begin with, Mao’s approach to typographical errors at the press: